newRendering

 Multiple rendering in batch

-The first group of properties selects which camera to render, which type of rendering to execute (render image, render environment map or render camera animation) and the desired sun direction (the sun directions are saved with the sun panel: The sun tool).
+The first group of properties (Batch task) selects which camera to render, which type of rendering to execute (render image, render environment map or render camera animation) and the desired sun direction (the sun directions are saved with the sun panel: The sun tool).

 Batch rendering

 Once the rendering batch has been filled with various tasks, the process of rendering all the cameras can be started with the 'Play' button in the toolbar.
+It is possible to activate or deactivate render tasks using their checkboxes.
+Only checked tasks will be rendered.